Writing (WRI)

 Typically offered: As Needed

-WRI-7610 Intro Mfa Graphic Writing Wksp & Pract (4 Credits)
+WRI-7610 Intro MFA Graphic Writing Wksp & Pract (4 Credits)

 Requisite(s): Take WRI-7010;